octobercms/docs/3.x/extend/forms/form-controller.md

 ### Preview View

-The **preview.htm** view represents the Preview page that allows users to preview existing records in the read-only mode.
+The **preview.php** view represents the Preview page that allows users to preview existing records in the read-only mode.
 A typical Preview page contains breadcrumbs and the form itself.
-Below is a contents of the typical preview.htm form.
+Below is a contents of the typical preview.php form.

 ```php
 <div class="form-preview">